 - First things first, assign yourself or the person managing the attendance import, the appropriate permissions listed above.

 - Create Attendance Periods.
 The step-by-step guide will walk you through the process.
 You will need to repeat this process at the district level and at each individual site for which you'll be importing attendance data.
 Navigation: Admin Gear > Reporting Periods

 - Create your Day Types.
 You will create day types such as weekend, holiday, and normal.
 Make sure to indicate if they are in session (Y or N).
 Read the guide for more information.
 Navigation: Admin Gear > Day Types

 - Update your Calendar.
 Layout the year based on day types you previously created.
 This must be done per site and should match your SIS.
+If your calendars do not match your district calendars, your attendance counts in Illuminate will not be accurate.
 TIP: The first day in the calendar should be the first student session day, not when teachers or staff report.